“May what I do flow from me like a river, no forcing and no holding back . . .”

 That teaching stint was too exhausting for me to continue, though, so it was back into the current.
 I had a very part-time job that I really enjoyed—social media marketing and writing curriculum for an ACT prep company, 36 University.
 I also lead a class now and then at the Center for Mindful Living in Chattanooga, Tennessee.
 But mainly I’m a retired person, learning to be in a different way than that of a worker.

 I began a daily Centering Prayer practice in January 2000.
 That daily practice was the most transformative activity of my entire life and was a constant though my eddies and currents—until 2017 when it just went away.
 I started yoga which is now my new daily practice.

 I love to travel, but I hate to fly, so I drive as often as I can on my trips.
 I especially like driving out to the American West.
-I very much enjoy taking photos.
-The photos here on this blog are mine (unless otherwise indicated).
+I’ve not had the energy lately to do long trips but am hopeful that will shift.

-As for my future, is a current or an eddy next in my life?
+Is a current or an eddy next in my life?

 I don’t know.
 I’m learning to trust the flow and to be comfortable with what is.

 Eddy and current.